-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Will Smith

-Perhaps one of the more well-known celebrity dads on this list, the "Fresh Prince of Bel-Air" star has two kids you're probably familiar with—18-year-old Jaden (who starred alongside dad in the 2013 film "After Earth") and Willow, whose banger "Whip My Hair" topped the charts in 2010.
-While the Oscar-nominated actor shares the teens with Jada Pinkett Smith, fans might not know that he has one more kid—24-year-old son Trey—with actress Sheree Zampino.
+Perhaps one of the more well-known celebrity dads on this list, the "Fresh Prince of Bel-Air" star has two kids you're probably very familiar with—19-year-old Jaden (who starred alongside dad in the 2013 film "After Earth") and Willow, whose banger "Whip My Hair" topped the charts in 2010.
+While the Oscar-nominated actor shares the teens with Jada Pinkett Smith, fans might not know that he has one more kid—25-year-old son Trey—with actress Sheree Zampino.

 Photo: